abdelaali2/OOP_C-/README.md

 	1. viewContent function once call by reference.
 	2. viewContent function once call by value and without copy constructor . . (to seethe extra destructor call).
 	3. viewContent function once call by value and with copy constructor.

-	--count objects and constructors and destructors calls
+	count objects and constructors and destructors calls

 Note: You should Trace the code.